 Recently, the Latrobe Valley Regional Rehabilitation Strategy (LVRRS) and the Latrobe Valley Regional Rehabilitation Water Study have sought public feedback on proposals on how to rehabilitate the mine pits, and the region, as the coal mines close.

-GLaWAC has made submissions to express our views.
-The most recent submission which was in response to questions and answers posed by the Government.
+GLaWAC has made submissions to express our views on behalf of our members.
+The most recent submission (below) was in response to questions and answers posed by the Government.